omnigres/omnigres/extensions/omni_python/docs/intro.md

     return app_(req)
 ```

+!!! info "Flask integration with Omnigres"

+    `flask.Adapter(app)` creates an instance of the flask.Adapter class, which is provided by the `omni_http` library.
+    This adapter allows you to integrate Flask with the `omni_http` framework.
+    The `app` object is your Flask application instance, and you pass it to `flask.Adapter()` to create an adapter
+    that can handle HTTP requests using your Flask app.

+    The `handle` function is the entry point for handling incoming HTTP requests.
+    It takes an `HTTPRequest` object as input and is expected to return an `HTTPOutcome`.
+    Inside the function, it forwards the `req` object to the `app_` object, which is a Flask
+    application wrapped in the ``flask.Adapter()`.
+This allows the Flask application to handle
+    the incoming HTTP request and generate a response.
+Finally, the response is returned
+    as `HTTPOutcome`.

 !!! tip "Tip"

     Note: We use `plpy` for now, but we should use DB API compatible APIs and/or other
     frameworks (such as SQLAlchemy) which will be available very soon.

-5. Make sure to add port mapping for 5000 when running Omnigres via Docker.
+Make sure to add port mapping for 5000 when running Omnigres via Docker.
 ```shell
 docker run --name omnigres \
            -e POSTGRES_PASSWORD=omnigres \